-In the event that a student does not successfully complete the lab practical, the student will be required to perform a comprehensive review process dependent upon the performance specifics of the individual.
-The faculty interviewer will advise the student as to what specific review procedures would be beneficial.
+In the event that a student does not successfully complete the lab practical, the student will be required to study the material and return another day to make another attempt.

-After completion of the review process, the student can schedule, with the same faculty interviewer, a re-examination of that category.
 Re-examinations may NOT take place on the same school day as the failed attempt.

-Lab practical exams may NOT be scheduled at a time when the student is scheduled for clinical duty and may only be attempted while the student is officially enrolled in the radiography program.
+Lab practical exams may NOT be scheduled at a time when the student is scheduled for clinical duty or class and may only be attempted while the student is officially enrolled in the radiography program.